NathanNeidigh/NathanNeidigh/README.md

 I'm a freshman Engineering student at Walla Walla University passionate about Robotics and Computer Science.
 Currently studying in Washington but based in Massachusetts, I thrive on serving my loved ones and bringing smiles to others.

 🔭 **Currently Working On:**
-- Independent Research Project:
-> I am collaborating with Joseph Pennock on this project which focuses on developing a method of robot localization and pathing in dynamic environments and illustrates that method through a robotic demonstration.
-Research will be conducted on ways to localize robots in dynamic environments and how to generate real-time pathing for the robot.
-This will likely utilize machine learning and AI and culminate in a white paper.
-The working idea for the demonstration is an autonomous go-kart racing against a human driver.
+- SCAR System:
+> In collaboration with my roommate, we are working on an autonomous RC car that will race around a track faster than a human.
+My specific role in this project is to create the control system and all the software for the car.
+The software will be written using ROS2 and some kind of filter, probably the Extended Kalman Filter (EKF).
+My first deliverable will be a simulation of the car racing in CARLA.
-- PharoGs Project:
+- Acquire AI:
-> Under the advisement of Prof. James Foster, I am working on an open-source project to host Pharo Smalltalk in a GemStone environment.
-- Revvity Signals Report Generator Suite
-> Creating a suite of software solutions for generating reports.
-Created scripts that generate a report that tracks scientist productivity, current chemical inventory status, expired chemicals, and exports a PDF for each experiment for a given search query.
+> I am working on a CFR algorithm for the board game "Acquire" so that I can win a bet and learn more about reinforcement learning.

 🌱 **Currently Learning:**
-- localization strategies
-- Mechanics
+- ROS2 for control of an autonomous RC car
+- Kalman Filter for optimal control and state estimation
+- Counterfactual Regret minimization (CFR) for creating an AI for the board game "Acquire"

 💬 **Ask Me About:**
+- Robotics
+- Mechatronics
 - Computer Science
-- Robotics

 📫 **How to Reach Me:**
 - Email: Nathan.Neidigh@Outlook.com